Learning from Bland Ewing

 I worked with Bland Ewing at UC-Berkeley in the summers that bracketed my Caltech undergraduate years in the early 1970s.
 Bland’s perspective and insights profoundly shaped my career, introducing me to novel ways to weave math, computers and biology at a time when few considered such a blend.
 He suggested I pursue a PhD in biostatistics at UC-Berkeley, which I did after taking a gap year as a Watson Fellow.
 We drifted apart during my graduate years as he moved from academia to the emerging tech sector.
 When my faculty trajectory at UW-Madison reached full professor in the mid 1990s, my personal life fell apart and I reached out to people from my earlier life.
 Nancy Sullivan told me that Bland was very sick and I should seek him out.
 I found him in Paradise, CA, in advanced stages of Huntington’s Disease.
 I started visiting him regularly and, after encouragement from my sister Lynn, began recording his life story and returning to the science questions that had inspired him and me so long ago.
 Bland died about ten years later, and I have been returning to those ideas and the tape recordings since I retired.
 This is about Bland, but it also about me and my journey.

 But let’s step back.
-I was exposed Bland’s ideas while at Caltech, but could not see how to act on them at that time.
+I encountered Bland’s ideas while at Caltech, but could not see how to act on them at that time.
 When I began graduate school at UC-Berkeley in biostatistics, I thought I might explore Bland’s ideas, but they seemed too ambitious and I needed more training.
 Further, while I had some contact with Bland around that time, we drifted apart as the forest entomology modeling group lost funding.
 Bland gravitated toward the emerging field of microcomputers.

-Much of that dialog Bland and I had, with occasional other friends, can be found in the draft book, Bland Ewing Story that I have been writing since the mid 1990s.
+Much of that dialog Bland and I had, often with Jim Barbieri and occasional other friends, can be found in the draft book, Bland Ewing Story that I have been writing since the mid 1990s.
 Still, I was distracted by my career, and left the transcript of his life, as well as the modeling ideas, to gather dust.
-I did have a burst of activity around 2000, leading to a software package, ewing, and the beginnings of a book on Systems Ethology.
+In fact, I had to hunt down the box of cassette tapes in a storage room as I was getting ready to retire.

 Now, in the mid-2020s, I am returning once again to this project.
 I have begun working with a person in UW-Madison Communication Sciences and Disorders to digitize the tapes from the 1990s and improve the transcriptions originally done by Pat Klitzke.
-[My CSD colleague is interested in how chronic disease such as HD alters speech.]
-I also have ambitions to expand the software package to model predator-prey populations at scale.
-This work has reconnected me with Jim Barbieri, now in his 80s who was part of that initial work in the 1970s and who visited Bland with me in the 1990s both in person and by phone.
+My CSD colleague is interested in how chronic disease such as HD alters speech, while I want to fill out Bland’s life story.

 It is nice to continue imagining my collaboration with Bland Ewing, and to notice how it continues to evolve over the past 50 years.